Game Bird Habitat Stamp Photo Competition

 With each licence sold, this $4.00 (or $10.00 if sold through NZ Post) goes towards habitat conservation and is made available to any landowner in the country for the creation, enhancement, or restoration of habitat suitable for game birds and other wildlife.

 Anyone can apply to this fund administered by the NZ Game Bird Habitat Trust, with applications closing at the end of June each year.

 An application form is available here

-The competition is open to anyone, except those directly involved with the competition and judging (including their families and relatives).
+The competition was open to anyone, except those directly involved with the competition and judging (including their families and relatives).